Eboreg/de-googling/README.md

 end script
 ```

 Your Raspberry Pi should now pop up as a device in your Spotify clients.
-Works like a charm for me:
+Works like a charm for me (except for [one issue](#raspotify-not-working) that showed up in summer 2022):

 ![image](https://user-images.githubusercontent.com/1786886/156905263-df935a4c-4f17-4439-a27c-d2dcaca02fcc.png)